BES Watershed Report Cards

 Wetland Identification for Mitigation

 When construction & developments occur in and near the watershed’s wetlands, mitigation is required.
 Because mitigation locations are identified at a larger watershed level than the Tryon Creek watershed, in spring 2022 student Andrew Cayer worked to identify wetland sites that could potentially be used for mitigation within the Tryon Creek watershed as future development occurs.
-View his StoryMap at this link.
+View his StoryMap below, or at this link

 Restoration Project Prioritization

-Will Butler helped to identify possible high-priority areas for riparian restoration work – learn more at his StoryMap at this link.
+Will Butler helped to identify possible high-priority areas for riparian restoration work – learn more at his StoryMap below, or at this link.

 A important, behind-the-scenes component of Judit’s project entailed organizing former project files, and then mapping where TCWC has implemented restoration projects (and volunteer events).